Advanced Medical Certification

 The biggest mistake made when performing infant CPR is failure to initiate chest compressions properly.
 It is easy to panic, and time lost increases the risk of poor outcomes.

-The other mistake involves the positioning of the infant for chest compressions.
+The other mistake involves positioning the infant for chest compressions.
 There are two acceptable means.

 • Place the infant on his back or a firm surface.
 Using two fingers in the center of the chest and slightly below the nipple line, press down approximately 1.5 inches.